 CSE952: Course Syllabus

-Office Hours: I am usually available at my office to meet with students.
+Office Hours: I am usually available on Zoom to meet with students.
 Please feel free to send me an email to set up a meeting time.
 The regular office hours are 9:30am-10:20am Wednesdays and by appointment.

 Networks (CSCE 462/862) or

 Grading: Letter; pretest (1%), participation (2%), quizzes and tasks (12%), homework assignments (30%), midterm exam I (15%), midterm exam II (15%), final project (25%).

 This is an advanced-level course on the recent developments in computer networks.
 The topics to be covered include current topics of research and development such as Routing, Congestion Control, Multicasting and Resource Reservation in the Internet, Wireless Networks, including wireless ad hoc networks, Peer-to-peer networks (P2P), Performance Study of Computer Networks, Multiprotocol Label Switching (MPLS), and if time permits, Network Security and Optical Networking.
 This is a graduate class and hence, the emphasis will be on in-depth critical analysis of (a few) current research problems and proposed solutions.
 We do not attempt to provide a broad overview of the entire area of computer networking!
 We will have a special emphasis on Future Internet including topics such as Software Defined Networking (SDN), Network Function Virtualization (NFV), Data center networks, Multimedia networking, Internet of Things (IoT) and Content-Centric Networking (CCN).

 Any software distributed for the class will be here or in the class directory ~cse952 on cse.unl.edu, or in subdirectories; see the README file in each directory for more information.
 You can access the handouts via the World Wide Web; the URL is http://canvas.unl.edu for the UNL Canvas site.